 Ronald J. Falk, MD, FASN, BRCU Faculty

-Ronald J. Falk, MD, FASN, is an internationally recognized physician-scientist whose lifelong career has been the study of autoimmune kidney disease and ANCA vasculitis.
-For over three decades, his research has led to a deeper understanding of the causes and conditions that may lead to the development of ANCA vasculitis in an effort to improve the lives of those patients afflicted with vasculitis and autoimmune kidney diseases.
+Ronald J. Falk is an internationally recognized physician-scientist whose lifelong career has been the study of autoimmune kidney disease and ANCA vasculitis.
+For over three decades, his research has led to a deeper understanding of the causes and conditions that may lead to the development of ANCA vasculitis to improve the lives of those patients afflicted with vasculitis and autoimmune kidney diseases.

-Dr. Falk has received a number of distinguished professorships at UNC, and was most recently honored with the Nan and Hugh Cullman Eminent Professorship in 2016.
-He has received numerous honors and awards including recognition as one of the “Best Doctors in America” every year since 1982.
+Dr. Falk has received several distinguished professorships at UNC, and was most recently honored with the Nan and Hugh Cullman Eminent Professorship, and he has received numerous honors and awards including recognition as one of the “Best Doctors in America” every year since 1982.